 Security cameras benefit from excellent smart home compatibility, so we rate based on whether cameras support Amazon Alexa, Apple HomeKit, and Google Home.
 Keeping your camera running is essential, so we also consider its power source, giving perfect marks to products with battery, wired, and solar options.

 Lastly, advanced features reflect our excitement about a camera.
-While it doesn't make up much of the overall score, it's useful for giving credit to unique features and exceptional performance.
+While they don't make up much of the overall score, they're useful for crediting unique features and exceptional performance.
 It's our way of giving an A+ to any other item on our rubric.

 Find out more about how we rank and review products in general by checking out our full methodology.